 Watch Steph Curry And Klay Thompson's Amazing Play

-The Golden State Warriors are playing the Minnesota Timberwolves at Chase Center in San Francisco, and during the game Steph Curry and Klay Thompson had a fantastic game.
+The Golden State Warriors beat the Minnesota Timberwolves 124-115 at Chase Center in San Francisco on Thursday night, and during the game Steph Curry and Klay Thompson had a fantastic play.

 The clip of the highlight can be seen in the tweet that is embedded below from the Twitter account of Bleacher Report.